CathyCha/BubbleEnrich/README.md

 ## 1.1 What it is ...

+This package creates a bubble graph from a traditional GSEA output to make visualizations of phenotypes more clear for gene set related phenotype detection.

 &nbsp;

 ## 1.2 Who needs it ...

 &nbsp;

 ## 1.3 How it works ...

+Traditional GSEA analysis is run on the gene set and phenotype files and the output is a more visually compelling output.

+### Demo

+Using the example dataset provided in the /data folder, we will do a quick run through of how the package works.

 ----

 ## 2 Prerequisites

 ----